THE CUMBRIAN INSPIRATION FOR LILLIPUT?

 Whitehaven Harbour, the Irish Sea and the Solway Firth.

 * Swiftian footnote...
-Local historian Harry Fancy adds
+Local historian the late Harry Fancy once said

-that: .
-In the Beacon Centre Collection at Whitehaven there is
+that: " In the Beacon Centre Collection at Whitehaven there is a "wood"

-Red Flag Bowling Green.
-Probably worth having a look!
+used at the Red Flag Bowling Green.
+Probably worth having a look!"

 Find out more about Whitehaven